dinghaoluo/dinghaoluo.github.io/index.markdown

 ---

 I read compulsively: novels, histories, science, whatever pulls me in for a week.
 My mom says I used to devour everything I could get my hands on as a kid, and the habit stuck.
-The writers I keep returning to right now are Paul Auster and Roberto Bolaño, though Pynchon is always there in the background.
+The writers I keep returning to right now are Paul Auster, Roberto Bolaño, and Thomas Pynchon.